 Respecting the Difference aims to significantly improve the health status of Aboriginal people and reverse the impact of racism as there is an immediate and ongoing need for organisations to provide more respectful, responsive and culturally sensitive services.
 It is everyone's responsibility to be involved in changing organisational culture.

 The purpose of this training is to motivate NSW Health staff to build positive and meaningful relationships with Aboriginal people who may be clients, visitors or Aboriginal staff, and to improve their confidence in establishing appropriate and sustainable connections.

 The first step toward improving relationships is to identify and acknowledge the different healthcare access issues and inequalities that have been endured by Aboriginal people for many years.
 So that better relationships with Aboriginal people will result, training has been designed to provide all NSW Health staff with an insight into why many Aboriginal people do not comfortably engage with healthcare providers.

 Respecting the Difference training is comprised of two parts: the first is eLearning; the second is Face to Face.

 The eLearning component of the training enables individuals to engage with information at their own pace and in the environment which is most supportive to their learning.
 Completing eLearning first also enables individuals to come to the Face to Face training sessions (group based) wherein all the participants have been exposed to the same information and are fully prepared for the next stage of learning.

-Access and register for eLearning (using the in-page link to My Health Learning).
-When you have completed the eLearning component and are showing as not completed in your HETI on line learning please contact the state wide service desk on 1300 285 533.
+If you have completed the eLearning component and are showing as not completed in your HETI on line learning (My Health Learning) please contact the state wide service desk on 1300 285 533.

 Bronwyn Bancroft is a descendant of the Djanbun clan of the Bundjalung Nation and is the creator of all artwork for 'Respecting the Difference'.